infor-design/enterprise-wc/src/components/ids-week-view/README.md

 - `eventsData` `{Array<CalendarEventData>}` - Array of calendar event data to populate the week view
 - `eventTypesData` `{Array<CalendarEventTypeData>}` - Array of calendar event types used to categorize calendar events

+## Events

+- `beforeeventrendered` Fires for each event rendered (full day or in day) before the element is added to the DOM
+- `aftereventrendered` Fires for each event rendered (full day or in day) after the element is added to the DOM
+- `beforeweekrendered` Fires before a week view is rendered
+- `aftereweekrendered` Fires after a week view is rendered

 ## Features (With Code Examples)

 With no settings.
 Regular week 7 days to show.
 First day of the week is Sunday, last day of the week is Saturday.
 7 AM - 7 PM hours.